 Undergraduate Financial Aid

 Being a student at USF means you are investing in your future.
 Our students complete their four years at USF as leaders in their field of study, and employers hire our graduates because they recognize the strength of a USF education.
-If you are interested in attending USF and are considering how to manage costs, we encourage you to apply for financial aid, as you may be eligible for need-based assistance.
+Students will be considered for a scholarship based on high school coursework and SAT or ACT scores available at the time of admission.

 How is Need-Based Financial Aid Determined?